zeljkofilipin/olympics/README.md

-# Automating Google Hurdles 2012
+# Automating Google Hurdles and Basketball 2012

-The game is located at http://www.google.com/doodles/hurdles-2012
+The games are located at http://www.google.com/doodles/hurdles-2012 and http://www.google.com/doodles/basketball-2012

-Project repository is at https://github.com/zeljkofilipin/hurdles
+Project repository is at https://github.com/zeljkofilipin/olympics

 Tested with Ruby 1.9.3p194.